aweis89/ai-terminals.nvim/README.md

   configuration table.
 Uses `Snacks` for terminal window management.
 * **🔄 Diff View:** Compare the changes made by the AI agent since the last sync with the current state of your project files.
-A performant backup directory is created (using `rsync`) when you first open an AI terminal in a session.
+A performant backup directory is created (using `rsync` for efficient and reliable synchronization) when you first open an AI terminal in a session.
 This backup persists even after closing Neovim.
 The *next* time you open an AI terminal (e.g., using `aider_terminal()`), the backup directory is *synced* with the current project state using `rsync`, effectively resetting the diff base to the state *before* the sync.
 The `diff_changes()` command finds differing files between the current project state and the *most recently synced* backup.
 These differing files are then opened in Neovim's standard